Completing this thing will give you the opportunity to consider digital security which is relevant for both your personal and professional life.

 If any of your passwords are along these lines, we strongly recommend changing them.
 A useful online tool How Secure Is My Password gives you an idea of how long it would take a computer to crack your password.

-Here are three ideas to help you boost your password security.
+Here are some ideas to help you boost your password security.

 Create a password from a memorable phrase